-Clinical trials are always opening and closing at the Cancer Centre.
+Clinical trials are always opening and closing at the Cancer Centre as part of the work of the Cancer Clinical Research Team.
 Ask your nurse or oncologist about any trials that may be available for you.
 If a clinical trial is not available here, we can help you to find another location that offers one.

 To search for clinical trials happening now across Canada, visit Canadian Cancer Trials at www.canadiancancertrials.ca.
-If you have any questions, contact Oncology Clinical Trials at 613-549-6666 extension 6641.
+If you have any questions, contact Cancer Clinical Research Team at 613-549-6666 extension 6641.